canvas-medical/documentation/collections/_sdk/canvas_cli.md

 **Commands**:

 - `auth`: Manage authenticating in Canvas instances
-- `logs`: Listens and prints log streams from the instance
+- `logs`: Stream logs from the instance
 - `plugin`: Manage plugins in a Canvas instance
 - `print-config`: Print the config and exit